^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The main methods of computer EEG analysis used in the clinic include spectral analysis using the Fast Fourier Transform algorithm, instantaneous amplitude mapping, spike detection, and 3D localization of an equivalent dipole in the brain space.
+The main methods of computer analysis of EEG used in the clinic include spectral analysis using the fast Fourier transform algorithm, instantaneous amplitude mapping, spikes, and determination of the three-dimensional localization of the equivalent dipole in brain space.

 General patterns

-1. a statement of brain damage,
+1. confirmation of brain damage,

 2. determination of the nature and localization of pathological changes,